 Some researchers, especially in the social sciences, create codebooks which explain the dataset and provide information such as codes (abbreviations or labels for categorical variables) used in the dataset, field and label descriptions.
 The Data Documentation Initiative provides useful guidance on how to create a codebook for your data.

 An electronic laboratory notebook (commonly known as an ELN or a digital lab notebook) is a software system designed for scientists to help you document and maintain reproducibility of your research and share information more easily.
 Electronic lab notebooks provide a text editor for writing notes in a way that replicates a paper notebook along with other functionalities such as spreadsheet tools for calculations and formatting of tables and graphs, protocol templates for documenting standard procedures, laboratory inventories for documenting samples, reagents and apparatus and collaboration tools for sharing experimental information.
 TU Delft has a subscription to two electronic lab notebook tools: eLABJournal and RSpace.

-When you upload your data into a data repository, the data repository will also make your data discoverable.
-Discoverability is ensured through the use of discovery metadata: information such as the title of the dataset, the names of the authors, keywords, institutional affiliation etc. Data repositories usually adhere to metadata standards.
-For example, 4TU.Research Data uses DataCite metadata schema as well as additional Dublin Core metadata.
+When you publish data or research software in a data repository they will become findable.
+Findability is ensured through the use of metadata: information such as the title of the dataset or research software, the names of the authors, keywords, institutional affiliation, etc. Data repositories usually adhere to metadata standards.
+For example, 4TU.Research Data uses the DataCite metadata schema as well as additional Dublin Core metadata.

 Disciplinary metadata standards

 Some disciplines have community-agreed metadata standards, which define the minimal information which is needed to understand and re-use research data.